Core Terms & Field Signals

 Sometimes delay protects the field.

-But repeated delay can become a signal that the bedding is not clear enough or that responsibility has not been assigned.
+But repeated delay can become a signal that the Bedding is not clear enough or that responsibility has not been assigned.

 Dependency